Aman7445/mice-project/README.md

-## A basic react project made while learning.
+## A basic react app project made for learning purposes.

 # Getting Started with Create React App